ROCm/HIP/docs/how-to/debugging.rst

 .. meta::
    :description: How to debug using HIP.
-   :keywords: AMD, ROCm, HIP, debugging, ltrace, ROCdgb, Windgb
+   :keywords: AMD, ROCm, HIP, debugging, ltrace, ROCgdb, WinGDB

 *************************************************************************
 Debugging with HIP
 *************************************************************************

-AMD debugging tools include *ltrace* and *ROCdgb*.
+AMD debugging tools include *ltrace* and *ROCgdb*.
 External tools are available and can be found online.
-For example, if you're using Windows, you can use *Microsoft Visual Studio* and *Windgb*.
+For example, if you're using Windows, you can use *Microsoft Visual Studio* and *WinGDB*.

 You can trace and debug your code using the following tools and techniques.